Social Security Disability Benefits for Cancer

 In addition to being disabled as defined by Social Security law, entitlement to the first, SSDI, also requires that you have worked and paid Social Security taxes long enough to be fully insured for benefits and recently enough to be currently insured for partial disability income replacement.
 The second, SSI, requires your family’s income and countable assets (not all are countable) to fall within the SSI thresholds.
 If you can meet the requirements, you may apply for one or both programs.

 The Social Security Administration (SSA) has its own disability evaluation system.
-Because of this standard, many people will not qualify for Social Security Disability benefits or their first application may be turned down because they are expected to be able to return to work or increase hours to SGA before the year is up.
+Because of this standard, many people will not qualify for Social Security Disability benefits; or even if they are disabled, their first application may be turned down because they are expected to be able to return to work or increase hours to SGA before a year is up.
 If you are denied due to expected short duration and you are still not back to SGA level work at the time of the denial, you can appeal.
 If you are able to meet SSA’s requirements, a monthly disability check could certainly help.
 It could assist you in meeting the rent or house payment, keeping food on the table, and helping to pay for medical bills including treatments and prescription drugs.

 The general rule for disability is that you must have been or be expected to be unable to perform substantial gainful activity (SGA) for a full year.
 The year can be interrupted by short unsuccessful work attempts.
 So, if you tried to work after you first became disabled and had to stop due to your health in less than six months, the attempt will not make the clock start over.

 SGA in 2018 for people who are not blind or legally blind is $1,180 gross wages monthly or for a new claim more than 80 hours a month in self-employment activity and/or $1,180 net profit.
-(The services you perform for your business also may be considered in determining whether self-employment is substantial.)
+(The kind of services you perform for your business also may be considered in determining whether self-employment is substantial.)
 The benchmark for SGA for the blind is $1,970.
-If you earn at the SGA level, you may still be eligible if you have Impairment-Related Work Expenses (IRWEs) because IRWEs can be used to reduce your earnings before the SGA test is applied.
+If you earn at the SGA level, you may still be eligible if you have Impairment-Related Work Expenses (IRWEs) because IRWEs can be used to reduce your earnings to an amount below the SGA level.